Open Agent Toolkit

 • Some Codex hosts require explicit user authorization before the skill may call spawn_agent.
 In those hosts, oat-project-review-provide should ask whether to delegate to oat-reviewer instead of reporting the reviewer as unresolved.

-• If subagent dispatch is unavailable, follow the existing fallback path (fresh session preferred, inline reset as fallback).
+• For unmanaged review dispatch, if subagent dispatch is unavailable, follow the existing fallback path (fresh session preferred, inline reset as fallback).
+This generic fallback does not override managed exact-target rules: a managed reviewer that cannot be launched exactly blocks the review.

 Reference artifacts